dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdRollbackToSavepoint.md

 {: .AppCommand}

 </div>
-Now we roll back to our savepoint, and verify that the rollback worked:
+Now roll back to the savepoint, and verify that the rollback worked:

 <div class="preWrapperWide" markdown="1">
     splice> ROLLBACK TO SAVEPOINT savept1;